Secure Software Development Methodologies: A Multivocal Literature Review: Conclusion

 \section{Conclusion}

 In this survey, we collected 28 SSDMs from industry, government, and academia sectors.
-While mapping the security practices according to the SDLC phases, we discovered that not only purely technical practices are involved in the SDLC process but also auxiliary.
-Among these auxiliary practices are measuring security, building a culture of security, creating policies and strategies, communication within a team, ethics and privacy.
+During the mapping of security practices to the SDLC phases, we observed that the SDLC process involves not only purely technical practices but also auxiliary practices.
+These auxiliary practices include measuring security, fostering a culture of security, developing policies and strategies, promoting effective team communication, ethics and privacy considerations.

-Investigating the ways how the authors provide the evidence of the effectiveness of the methodologies, we discovered that most of the methodologies imply that they work effectively and help to improve software security, but do not provide any evidence of it.
-In some methodologies the effectiveness is not even mentioned.
-Of eight academic papers, only one methodology includes a case study, while two methodologies involve a case study with security practices in the requirements and/or design stages.
+Upon investigating how authors provide evidence of the effectiveness of their methodologies, we discovered that most of the methodologies imply their effectiveness in improving software security but fail to provide concrete evidence.
+In fact, some methodologies do not even mentioned effectiveness at all.
+Among the eight academic papers reviewed, only one methodology included a case study, while two methodologies involved case studies specifically focused on security practices in the requirements and/or design stages.

-As a result of the survey, several research gaps are addressed.
-One of the open questions is why companies tend to create their methodologies but do not adopt the existing methodology.
-Another research gap is why the evidence of the effectiveness of the methodologies is based on the belief that the number of vulnerabilities in software is reduced.
-The authors also do not provide any facts that support their beliefs.
-The academic methodologies also involve auxiliary (non-technical) security practices sparingly, focusing only on technical security practices.
-Several academic methodologies even do not provide information on what is novel in their methodologies, using the security practices from methodologies that have been already published.
-And finally, why there is a trend of increasing the number of vulnerabilities produced in software despite there are many SSDMs.
-We believe that exploring the gaps that we found may contribute to producing software with fewer number of vulnerabilities.
-Investigation of these gaps provides the basis for future work.
+As a result of this survey, several research gaps have been identified.
+One open question is why companies tend to create their own methodologies instead of adopting existing ones.
+Another research gap pertains to the lack of evidence supporting effectiveness of these methodologies, often based on the belief that they reduce the number of vulnerabilities in software.
+Authors commonly do not provide factual support for their beliefs.
+Additionally, academic methodologies tend to sparingly incorporate auxiliary (non-technical) security practices, with a primary focus on technical security practices.
+Some academic methodologies even lack information on what is novel about their approach, relying on security practices already published in existing methodologies.
+Lastly, despite the availability of numerous SSDMs, there is a concerning trend of increasing vulnerabilities in software.
+We believe that addressing these identified gaps can contribute to the development of software with fewer vulnerabilities.
+Exploring these gaps provides a foundation for future research in this area.